 MEGHANA KULKARNI, PHD

-Meghana is Principal Investigator, Biology at Silicon Therapeutics and Project Lead for STX’s Immuno-Oncology program.
+Meghana is an Associate Director at Silicon Therapeutics and the Project Lead for SiTX’s Immuno-Oncology program.
 She has extensive experience in small molecule drug discovery focused on delivering novel therapeutics for Oncology/IO applications.
 She joins us from AstraZeneca where she was the Biology lead on multiple Oncology programs responsible for developing and executing pre-clinical studies from target validation, lead generation and optimization to biomarker development.
 In her previous role at the Belfer Institute at Dana Farber Cancer Institute she developed the discovery platform using genetic tools including CRISPR/Cas9 genome editing and led a multi-institution initiative to immuno phenotype patient tumor samples.
 Dr. Kulkarni received her PhD degree in Genetics from Michigan State University.
 She was a Howard Hughes post-doctoral fellow at Harvard Medical School where she conducted research focused on elucidating the protein interaction network around the PI3K-AKT-mTOR signaling pathway.